 Not the name, name is not widespread.
 It is ugly.
 It is strange because nobody uses it, and hardly anyone uses it perhaps because it is strange.
-Indeed, the term “gentrification”, although without being a novelty, does not really sound familiar to many, and in fact it first seems to allude to some kind of crazy biological experiment involving GM foods or a rare human body´s disease rather than a distinctly urban and current socioeconomic phenomenon.
+Indeed, the term “gentrification”, although without being a novelty, does not really sound familiar to many, and in fact it first seems to allude to some kind of crazy biological experiment involving GM food or a rare human body disease rather than a distinctly urban and current socioeconomic phenomenon.

 The scenario: a lifelong neighbourhood

 Let’s set the most common setting in which this modern tragedy is usually played: a poor neighbourhood conveniently located near the city center (or an area that has some kind of strategical advantage).
-A neighbourhood that has always been a rather poor neighbourhood, inhabited by people of low or lower-middle class, by popular classes, humble people, mostly foreigners or national immigrants and workers.
+A neighbourhood that has always been a rather poor neighbourhood, inhabited by people of low or lower-middle class income, by popular classes, humble people, mostly foreigners or national immigrants and workers.

 It is the typical neighbourhood we all know: the neighbourhood that has history and stories, the neighbourhood that has always been there preserving more or less its own essence, with the same aged or, at least, neglected look, with those buildings accumulating centuries over their foundations.
-That neighbourhood which has probably a church, a palace or some other recognised heritage sites, probably several, in addition to some more other gems hiding everywhere that might not have come into vogue or might not be so profusely marked on the tourist office’s maps.
-That neighbourhood where it is even likely some illustrious resident was born or used to live, where some reputable writer or philosopher may have frequented this or that coffee shop, where a barricade or a revolution of some importance has been set up, or which has served as the background for a famous book or novel.
+That neighbourhood which has probably a church, a palace or some other recognised heritage sites, probably several, in addition to some more other gems hiding anywhere that might not have come into vogue or might not be so profusely marked on the tourist office’s maps.
+That neighbourhood where it is even likely that some illustrious resident was born or used to live, where some reputable writer or philosopher may have frequented this or that coffee shop, where a barricade or a revolution of some importance has been set up, or which has served as a background for a famous book or novel.

-It is a bit dirty neighbourhood but not enough to be filthy, which may not have too many utilities, which has been long time neglected by the authorities, where it used to be quite rare to see a new building under construction.
+It is a bit dirty a neighbourhood but not enough to be filthy, which may not have too many utilities, which has been long time neglected by the authorities, where it used to be quite rare to see a new building under construction.
 A district somehow depressed, although not helpless or marginal, far from those shanties or those sad and grey suburban slums.

-It is, so to speak, the typical poor neighbourhood, indeed very much alike any suburb or lower class commuter town on the periphery.
+It is, so to speak, the typical humble neighbourhood, indeed very much alike to any suburb or lower class commuter town on the periphery.
 However, this neighbourhood may have a particularity, and that is, as already said, its very convenient location near the city center.
 And that is precisely what makes it special, because living nearby the downtown is, nevertheless, very attractive.

 They are tidying up the neighbourhood